 There’s a few more reasons you may see a dip in supply that will come back in a few days.
 So if you’re freaking out, wondering, “How do I know if my milk is drying up?” we’ve got you covered.
 Most likely, you’re fine.

 Is your cycle about to start?
 Your supply is likely to dip a few days before your period, but it bumps back up once you start (And yes, this supply dip can happen before that first period that you don’t know is coming).

 Have you taken an antihistamine or nasal decongestant?
 These drugs can decrease supply (NOTE: Be careful to avoid antihistamines or nasal decongestants in the future, as taking them too frequently can permanently drop your supply).

-These are NOT signs that your milk supply is drying up
+These are NOT symptoms that your milk supply is drying up

 Here are symptoms that women commonly fear mean a decrease in supply.
 If these things are happening, they don’t mean that your supply is dropping.